cristianfalcone/ajo/readme.md

 # Ajo

-Ajo is a cutting-edge library designed for building dynamic UI components using JSX.
+Ajo is a library designed for building dynamic UI components using JSX.
 Integrating ideas from Incremental DOM and Crank.js, Ajo offers a unique approach in the landscape of UI libraries.

 Key features: